-Figure 36: Application Configuration tool: an example of function block organization parameters
+Figure 37: Application Configuration tool: an example of function block organization parameters

 The Cycle Time is automatically set to 2.5 ms (50 Hz) or to 2.083 ms (60 Hz) and it cannot be modified.
-Depending on the function block type and the 620 series product, only one or both possibilities may be available.
+Depending on the function block type, only one or both possibilities may be available.